markhliu/AtariBreakoutPolicyGradients/README.md

-The goal of this repo is to train the agent so that it learns to dig a tunnel on the side of the all to send the ball to the back of the wall to score more efficiently.
+The goal of this repo is to train the agent so that it learns to dig a tunnel on the side of the wall to send the ball to the back of the wall to score more efficiently.

 In 2013, the DeepMind team achieved this by using a different approach, namely, the Deep Q Learning method.
 Policy gradients is a different method in reinforcement learning.